zentrocdot/sd-webui-adjust_lora_filename/README.md

 }
 </pre>

+<p align="justify">The tag <code>ss_output_name</code> in the JSON data contains the 'file name/output name'.</p>

-If I would rename lighthouseconceptlora.safetensors on the harddisk to lighthouseconcept.safetensors on the harddisk in the LoRA model subdirectory, then it happens what I described above.
-Then there will be a mismatch between lighthouseconceptlora and lighthouseconcept.
+<p align="justify">If I would rename lighthouseconceptlora.safetensors on the harddisk to lighthouseconcept.safetensors on the harddisk in the LoRA model subdirectory, then it happens what I described above.
+Then there will be a mismatch between lighthouseconceptlora and lighthouseconcept.</p>

 ## Background